 With Live At Donington the curtain came down on the most crucial era in Iron Maiden’s history, the 12 years in which they had been fronted by Bruce Dickinson.
 1993 saw him leave the band painfully, the release of three live albums and one concert video, and hundreds of tapes of hopeful singers sitting on Steve Harris’ desk.

 But the Donington recording was not a triumphant send-off.
-With a proper production, this record might have been the live album fans were waiting for in 1993, but Harris did not rise to the challenge.
+With a proper production, and maybe a better studio than Harris’ own Barnyard, this record might have been the live album fans were waiting for in 1993.
+But Harris did not rise to the challenge.
 If this material was engineered and mixed by a professional engineer (Martin Birch had retired, but others could have done it) and given priority over the piecemeal approach, then Maiden fans would have been spared the pain of being exposed to three below-par live albums in less than nine months.

 As it is, actually having the complete show makes for a more interesting package than either of the previous two.
 And the band’s energy lifts the recording, powered by a strong Dickinson performance.
 Maiden would come to miss him.